-· The Applicant must have suitably qualified personnel to fill the following positions.
+• The Applicant must have suitably qualified personnel to fill the following positions.
 The Applicant will supply information on a prime candidate and an alternate for each of the following positions, both of whom should meet the experience requirements specified below.

-Total In similar As managers
+Total experience In similar works As managers of

-experience works of similar

-(years) (years) works
+(years) (years) similar works

 (years)

 Project

 manager

 Other

 position